rahimkhoja/DDNS_Server/README.md

 #### Basic features

-* Am update API based on the Dyndns2 protocal
+* REST Based Update API based on the Dyndns2 protocol
-  * Makes this compatible with most DDNS clients
+* Compatible with most DDNS clients
-* Fully functional web application for managment of hosts and user profile information.
+* Fully functional web application for managment of hosts and user profile information
-* Multiple DNS Server setup for redundancy.
-* Payment processing
-  * Splintered transactions to deal with max transaction size
-  * Minimum payment threshold before balance will be paid out
-  * Minimum denomination for truncating payment amount precision to reduce size/complexity of block transactions
-* Detailed logging
-* Ability to configure multiple ports - each with their own difficulty
-* Variable difficulty / share limiter
-* Share trust algorithm to reduce share validation hashing CPU load
-* Clustering for vertical scaling
+* Designed for multiple slave DNS Servers
-* Modular components for horizontal scaling (pool server, database, stats/API, payment processing, front-end)
-* Live stats API (using AJAX long polling with CORS)
-  * Currency network/block difficulty
-  * Current block height
-  * Network hashrate
-  * Pool hashrate
-  * Each miners' individual stats (hashrate, shares submitted, pending balance, total paid, etc)
-  * Blocks found (pending, confirmed, and orphaned)
-* An easily extendable, responsive, light-weight front-end using API to display data
+* IPv4 DNS Record Updates
+* Basic user signup, forgot, and login functionlaity
+* Built on CentOS 7 with Bind 9.1x(compiled with DLZ support), Tomcat 9, and MaridbDB

 Donations